 Meaning and History

-Before becoming a legendary luxury car manufacturer, the company had come far from a pump and ship engine plant.
-In 1863, it was bought by Andrew Betts Brown, who changed the direction of the business and its name (to Vauxhall Iron Works) but not the logo.
+Before becoming a legendary luxury car manufacturer, the company had come a long way from being a pump-and-ship engine plant.
+In 1863, it was bought by Andrew Betts Brown, who changed the business’s direction and name (to Vauxhall Iron Works) but not the logo.
 The new owner first started assembling bridge cranes and making cars in 1903.

 Many years later (in 1925), the American concern General Motors acquired the company.
-In 1930, he created a subsidiary department of Bedford Vehicles, which focused on producing commercial vehicles – vans, buses, etc. But in the early 80s of the last century, all equipment of this brand was taken off the market everywhere.
+In 1930, he created a subsidiary department of Bedford Vehicles focused on producing commercial vehicles, including vans and buses.
+But in the early 80s of the last century, all equipment of this brand was taken off the market everywhere.
 The only exception was Great Britain.
 Under this brand, the company even produced cars for rallying and motorsport.
-But in 2017, Vauxhall moved to Groupe PSA.
+But in 2017, Vauxhall was acquired by Groupe PSA.

 Vauxhall’s iconic retro models include the Cavalier, Chevette, Viva, and Victor series.
 Modern versions include the Astra, Corsa, Insignia, Crossland X, Mokka, and Grandland X. Vauxhall sells several high-performance cars under the GSi sub-brand.
-They all bear a sign with a mythical creature—a red griffin.
-The emblem was approved in the year the company was founded.
+They all bear a sign with a mythical creature, a red griffin.
+The emblem was approved when the company was founded.
 In total, the emblem has undergone seven modifications.

 1857 – 1983

-For a very long period, the company has been using a griffin from the old coat of arms of Sir Falkes de Breaute.
+For a very long time, the company has used a griffin from the old coat of arms of Sir Falkes de Breaute.
 He was a military man who lived in the 13th century.
 His house was called Vauxhall, which later spread to part of the surrounding area.
 By the way, it was in that building that the manufacturer of ship motors and pumps, and then cars, was founded.
 This is how extraneous heraldry laid the foundation for the legendary automotive industry.

 The mythological creature consisted of an eagle’s head and a lion’s body.
 It sat with its two front paws on a flagpole that resembled a spear.
 On it was a miniature flag with a single letter – “V.” Since the family was military, it could mean the name of the Vauxhall house and the symbol of victory (Victoria).
 The griffin’s head looked to the right.
 The gaze was formidable and intimidating, and the tip of the tail and wing were slightly raised.